 Most of the programs in this manual are short enough to allow you to quickly enter them from the keyboard.
-However, if you use an HP 82153A Optical Wand in your HP-41 system, you may wish to use the bar code in appendix D (page 83) when you are ready to enter the program used in the example on page 12 or any of the program examples provided in appendix C.
+However, if you use the HP 82153A Optical Wand in your HP-41 system, you may wish to use the bar code in Appendix D (page 65) when you are ready to enter the program used in the example on page 13 or any of the program examples provided in Appendix C.